-The runtime system also has a small year 2000 problem which doesn't prohibit execution.
-Look at when the sample program starts its execution, so one may assume that there were at least two programmers at work.
+The runtime system had a small year 2000 problem which doesn't prohibit execution.
+Look at when the sample program starts its execution; there were at least two programmers at work.
 Jürgen Winkelmann fixed this issue until 2100.
-Karel Babcicky confirmed the correction by providing a copy of the source.
+Karel Babcicky confirmed the correction by providing a copy of the original source.
 Note here, that [ comes instead of #, \ instead of @, left arrow instead of _.

 There are several version of the Simula language.

 The 1986 version of the language standard is not fully supported by this Simula Compiler.
 Hidden and Protected is only implemented syntactically for example.